menu

 Demographics

-The citizens of Lower Lake are slightly less educated than the national average of 21.84% for the average city or town: 16.58% of adults in Lower Lake have a bachelor's degree or advanced degree
+The percentage of adults in Lower Lake with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.58% of adults in Lower Lake have a bachelor's degree or advanced degree.

 The per capita income in Lower Lake in 2022 was $15,644, which is low income relative to California and the nation.
 This equates to an annual income of $62,576 for a family of four.
 However, Lower Lake contains both very wealthy and poor people as well.
 Lower Lake also has one of the higher rates of people living in poverty in the nation, with 46.49% of its population below the federal poverty line.